Tag Archives: alec baldwin

 The TV Spot is shorter but fine.

-“The Boss Baby” Trailer
+Baldwin Voices “The Boss Baby”

-He wears a suit, speaks with the voice and wit of Alec Baldwin, and stars in the animated comedy with a sly, heart-filled message about the importance of family.
+He wears a suit, speaks with the voice and wit of Alec Baldwin, and headlines in the animated comedy with a sly, heart-filled message about the importance of family.
 The Boss Baby looks hilarious and should appeal to the entire family.

-Amazing Truth About “The Rules Don’t Apply”
+Beatty and Collins in “The Rules Don’t Apply”

-Their instant attraction not only puts their religious convictions to the test but also defies Hughes’ #1 rule: they allow no employee to have any relationship with a contract actress.
 Hughes’ behavior intersects with Marla and Frank in very separate and unexpected ways.
 As they are drawn deeper into his bizarre world, they challenge their values, which changes their lives.

 Here is the official trailer.